opennetworkinglab/onos/apps/p4-tutorial/exercise-1.md

     While here, feel free to interact with and discover the ONOS UI.
 For more information on how to use the ONOS web UI please refer to this guide:
     <https://wiki.onosproject.org/x/OYMg>

+    To show or hide hosts, press the `H` key on your keyboard.

+5. Once done, to kill ONOS, press `ctrl-c` in the ONOS log terminal window.
+To quit Mininet, press `ctrl-d` in the Mininet CLI or type `exit`.